apache/doris/docs/en/docs/admin-manual/http-actions/fe/debug-point-action.md

 POST /api/debug_point/add/{debug_point_name}[?k1=v1&k2=v2&k3=v3...]
 ```
 * `k1=v1` <br>
-  The parameters are in a key=value fasion, k1 is parameter name and v1 is parameter value, <br>
+  The parameters are passed in a key=value fashion, k1 is parameter name and v1 is parameter value, <br>
-  multiple key-value pairs are concatenated by '&'.
+  multiple key-value pairs are concatenated by `&`.

 ### Request body